sereneblue/forecast3ds/readme.md

 ![forecast3ds setup](https://github.com/sereneblue/forecast3ds/raw/master/setup.bmp)

 When you first start up the application, you will see a setup screen.
 Enter your longitude and latitude coordinates that you can find [here](http://www.latlong.net/).
-Tap a color scheme that you would like to use, then press the start button to grab the forecast.
+Tap a color scheme that you would like to use, then press the A button to grab the forecast.

 * This homebrew app automatically displays the correct temperature unit depending on your location.
 * To change your location, navigate inside your SD card and find forecast.settings.
 Update the coordinates, but leave the "|X" part intact.
 That determines your color scheme.